Main character index can be found here.

 - Betty and Veronica: She's the Veronica to Ayla's Betty for Jondalar.

 - Bitch in Sheep's Clothing: To Ayla.
-She tricks her into wearing inappropriate clothes to a welcoming ceremony, on the pretense of befriending her and extending an olive branch to Jondalar.
+She tricks her into wearing inappropriate clothes to a welcoming ceremony]], on the pretence of befriending her and extending an olive branch to Jondalar.

 - Clingy Jealous Girl: Towards Jondalar.